Beariish/bolt/doc/Bolt Programming Guide.md

 let c = a as number! // a: number = 10, use ! to strip the null

 if let num = a as number {
-    // safe cast, we skip the branch is a is not a number }
+    // safe cast, we skip the branch if a is not a number }
 ```